SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 H1s and Subheadings

 H1 tags and subheadings (H2 tags, H3 tags, etc) make excellent subjects for SEO A/B tests.
 SEO specialists who want more traffic from existing content can change H1s and subheadings to achieve this goal.
-These changes can produce significant results.
+These changes can produce noticeable increases in organic clicks and CTR on existing content.

 Take a look at this example where an SEO team removed published dates from H1 tags: